pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ## Add a Sprite for the apple

 We now need something for the player to catch.
-We'll create another Sprite for this, and we'll start by adding a line of code to define our new _Apple_ Sprite:
+We’ll create another Sprite for this.

 {{< learner-task >}}

-Make a new sprite called "Apple".
+Make a new sprite called “Apple”.

 {{< learner-task-help >}}